Emergency evacuee guidance during COVID-19

 - Proceed immediately to designated accommodations using the most direct, safe route

-If you receive an Evacuation Order and are under a self-isolate order (for example temporary foreign workers (TFW), recently returned to Canada, part of a contact tracing investigation) or someone in your family have confirmed symptoms using the B.C.
+If you receive an Evacuation Order and are under a Self-isolation Order related to COVID-19 (for example temporary foreign workers (TFW), recently returned to Canada, part of a contact tracing investigation) or have been advised to self-isolate after using the B.C.
 Self-Assessment tool:

-- Self-isolation Order only: connect with your case manager for health system information and direction
+- Applicable to Self-isolation Order only: connect with your case manager for health system information and direction

 - If possible evacuate by your own vehicle.
 If you do not have a personal vehicle follow guidance for public transportation